 Through the Veterinarian Medical Loan Repayment Program (VMLRP), veterinarians can receive up to $25,000 per year of student loan repayment.
 To qualify for VMLRP, you must agree to work in a NIFA-designated veterinarian shortage situation for at least three years.
 See the shortage areas map.

 If accepted, you could receive up to $75,000 in total payment assistance through the VMLRP program.
-The application deadline typically falls between March and June of each year.
+The application process typically falls between March and June of each year.
 See our full breakdown of the VMLRP program.

 Are there scholarships to pay off student loans?